 For prospective students:

-• Please see our CORONAVIRUS FAQS section which has more details about our plans for delivering our courses from September onwards.
+• Please see our COVID-19 FAQS section which has more details about our plans for delivering our courses in 2021.

 The management team are working remotely so all emails and phone calls will be answered.
 If you have any questions or concerns please email [email protected].